 Child Abuse/Neglect/Dependency

-Making an Oral Report
+Making a Report

-District employees who receive information from or about a student that causes them to know or gives them reasonable cause to believe that a child is dependent, neglected, abused, or is a victim of human trafficking, or is a victim of female genital mutilation, will promptly make an oral report to the proper authorities listed in Policy 09.227 and may assist the student in making such a report.
+District employees who receive information from or about a student that causes them to know or gives them reasonable cause to believe that a child is dependent, neglected, abused, or is a victim of human trafficking, or is a victim of female genital mutilation, will promptly make an oral or written report, including but not limited to electronic submission, to the proper authorities listed in Policy 09.227 and may assist the student in making such a report.
 All employees who know or have reasonable cause to believe that a child is dependent, neglected, or abused have the responsibility to report.
 Any attempt to prevent such a report is illegal.

 The individual making an oral report should make a personal record of the report, including the date and time of report and name of the individual to whom the report was made.

-The confidentiality of identifying information pertaining to individuals making a report is protected as provided by statute (KRS 620.050).
+The confidentiality of identifying information pertaining to individuals making a report is protected as provided by KRS 620.050.

 Explanation: SB 11 amends KRS 610.345 to require notice to schools prior to filing of a public offense petition against a child in certain cases and allows the superintendent to designate an employee of the District to receive notices and carry out the Superintendent's responsibilities.